Skip to content

 2. WebSphere environment with Web Server (or another reverse proxy)

-3. kubectl is installed
+3. kubectl is installed and configured

 4. helm is installed